Critical-Infrastructure-Systems-Lab/MATLAB_Iterative_Input_Selection/README.md

 MATLAB_IterativeInputSelection
 ==============================

+"Update August, 2015: the toolbox can now implement the IIS algorithm for classification problem.
+The MATLAB_ExtraTrees toolbox has been accordingly updated as well".

 The MATLAB_IterativeInputSelection toolbox is a MatLab implementation of the Iterative Input Selection (IIS) algorithm proposed by Galelli and Castelletti (2013a).
 The underlying regression method adopted by the IIS algorithm is an ensemble of Extra-Trees (Geurts et al., 2006; Galelli and Castelletti, 2013b).
 The user is referred to the original publication for details regarding the IIS algorithm.

 The MATLAB_IterativeInputSelection toolbox requires the MATLAB_ExtraTrees toolbox, which can be found at https://github.com/rtaormina/MATLAB_ExtraTrees.